stratusadv/dandy/README.md

 ### Setting Up Dandy

-You must have "DANDY_SETTINGS_MODULE" set in your environment variables pointed towards your dandy settings file.
+It's recommended that you use "DANDY_SETTINGS_MODULE" set in your environment variables pointed towards your dandy settings file.
+If no environment variable is set, it will look for "dandy_settings.py" in the current working directory or sys.path.

 ```python
 # dandy_settings.py